cncf/toc/process/project_proposals.md

      * After the meeting wraps up, the assigned TOC member may summarize the discussion on the PR in the form of a comment to document information for the project and community.
 . *Governance / legal issues*
    * CNCF staff handle governance / legal issues
-   * This can happen after TOC Sandbox Sponsors step forward - Lobbying for a sponsor is not permitted.
+   * This can happen after TOC Sandbox Sponsors step forward - Directly contacting a TOC member to serve as a project sponsor is not permitted.
+   * Projects are encouraged to participate/attend TOC meetings and reaching out to TAGS for advice or scheduling presentations and discussions.

 See the [Sandbox guidelines](https://github.com/cncf/toc/blob/main/process/sandbox.md) for the definition of and motivation behind the CNCF Sandbox.